vladislavpn/library_rest/README.md

 ## Authentication and Authorization
 The application uses JWT (JSON Web Tokens) for user authentication.
 Users are assigned roles (ADMIN, STAFF, USER) and have access to different endpoints based on their roles.

+ADMIN role has access to all endpoints.

-ADMIN role has access to all endpoints
+STAFF role has access to all endpoints but /auth/register endpoint.

-STAFF role has access to all endpoint, but /auth/register USER role has access only to GET /books endpoint
+USER role has access only to GET /books endpoint.

 ## Database
 Spring Data JPA is used for interacting with the database, making it easy to manage clients, books, and their associations.